 The kitten continued to eat devouring the meal as if it was the last and only meal to have ever been eaten by any living breathing creature.
 Looking back to the human, Tom saw they were enamored with this show of devastation and heartbreaking scam.

 Tom lost the last bit of patience in him.
 He flicked his tail and strutted up to this mornings center stage, fully prepared to regain his headliner status with a stellar performance.
 A few inches from the kitten and the small head removed itself from the bowl of food and turned to Tom.
 Neither feline moved.

-The small kitten and the old cat moved to take a defensive stance as if on signal.
-Backs arched tails straight and true.
+The small kitten and the old cat moved at once mirroring defensive stances as if on cue.
+Backs arched, tails straight and true.
 Baring teeth they both hissed in unison followed by well orchestrated spits.
 Then sat in synchronized motion.

 At the Olympics, they would have scored a ten.
-They sat staring each other down.
+They sat, each staring the other down.
 The human bent to kneel and watch from a safe distance.
 Tom raised his head ever the slightest, the kitten lowered it’s and began a slow stalking crawl towards the old grey cat.
 Old Tom waited until the head was within paws reach.

 Over Tom’s shoulder he looked back, “What did I do?”

 Rolling around the kitchen floor the kitten made its way within reach of Old Tom’s tail and pounced.
 Tom grimaced.
 Tom sighed.
 Tom flicked the fur off his tail and stood on all fours over the small attacker.
 The kitten mewed and purred.

 Tom tried to maintain his sense of serious domination as the kitten mewed and purred AND rubbed up against him .